-Generally speaking, the stay of international researchers at WWU is permitted at present.
-Even if the Corona pandemic makes it challenging to welcome incomings under various points of view, the recruitment of staff from all over the world and the continuation of the research cooperation with international scholarship holders is of great importance to the WWU.
+Even if the Corona pandemic has made it challenging to welcome incomings in the last two years and still causes various problems, the recruitment of staff from all over the world and the continuation of the research cooperation with international scholarship holders is of great importance to the WWU.
 Therefore, since August 2020, we have expanded and newly developed structures to accompany arrivals and to make them as safe as possible.
 This also includes the preparation of the following information.

 Nonetheless, host institutes and visiting researchers should carefully consider whether a stay is appropriate and necessary at present.
-The global situation is extremely dynamic and local lockdowns, airline cancellations and the more difficult working conditions in the German diplomatic missions lead to a very complex overall situation.
+The global pandemic situation is extremely dynamic and local lockdowns, airline cancellations and the more difficult working conditions in the German diplomatic missions lead to a very complex overall situation.
+Especially the employment of Non-EU nationals has to be planned with a considerable time-buffer.
 In addition, the various safety regulations on the international and national level are constantly changing.
 The currently valid official rules on departure, arrival and visits of incoming academics provide the framework for the provisions of the WWU.

 How does WWU support international researchers after arrival?